acrolinx/acrolinx-coding-guidance/topics/integration-points.md

 ## Sidebar - Interactive SSO

-* Benefits:
+* Uses:
-    + Recommended and most convenient way for writers who use a Web CMS.
+    + Most convenient way and recommended for writers who use a Web CMS.
 * Connection:
     + Use a reverse proxy on the CMS backend.
 * Authentication: